Skip to content

 During a deep work block, your brain can enter the kind of sustained engagement that produces rich encoding.
 The work itself becomes a thick-time experience: demanding, absorbing, and memorable.
 Compare this to the same work done in fragments over a whole day, and the difference in both output and temporal experience is dramatic.

-The research is clear that the mere presence of a phone, even face-down, even on silent, reduces cognitive capacity.
+The mere presence of a phone, even face-down, even on silent, reduces cognitive capacity.
 Your brain knows it's there and allocates a small amount of processing to monitoring it.
 Remove it from the room and that capacity is freed.

-There's a specific experiment worth trying that brings all of this together.
+A specific experiment that brings all of this together.
 Pick one day per week and designate it a low-fragmentation day.
-On that day: no phone for the first hour, communication batched into three windows, one deep work block of 90 minutes, phone in another room during the evening.
+On that day, no phone for the first hour.
+Communication batched into three windows.
+One deep work block of 90 minutes.
+Phone in another room during the evening.

 One day.
 Not every day.
 Just one.
 See how it feels.
 See what you remember about it at the end of the week compared to the other six days.